-Police charge nine-year-old boy with attempted murder of little sister
+Police charge 9-year-old Florida boy with attempted murder of sister

-A nine-year-old boy has been charged with attempted murder after he allegedly stabbed his little sister multiple times while their mum checked the mail.
+A 9-year-old boy has been charged with attempted murder after he allegedly stabbed his little sister multiple times while their mum checked the mail.

-Police said the mother left the siblings alone for ten minutes and returned to find her son stabbing at his five-year-old sister's back with a large kitchen knife while yelling: "Die!
+Police said the mother left the siblings alone for 10 minutes and returned to find her son stabbing at his 5-year-old sister's back with a large kitchen knife while yelling: "Die!
 Die!"

 The horror incident took place on Monday at the family's Ocala unit in the US state of Florida, news.com.au reports.